CraneSoftwrights/revenge/en/README.md

 - L5 Multiple board storage layer, replicated as many times as needed to accommodate card and peg storage
 - L9 Multiple board back layer (same as DBB)

-The burn/cut images are at 248mm x 248mm dimension, centred in a 10"x10" box.
+The burn/cut images are at 248mm x 248mm dimension, centred in a 10"x10" box, with a small unused margin of approximately .14in or 3.5mm around all four cutting extents.
+Be sure to be precise when preparing the wood for burning and cutting.

 The peg holes are approximately 1/8" or 3mm wide, suitable for typical cribbage board pegs.